DmitriySidyakin/Chess/README.md

 ## Description of the game and code (in English)

 The game can be played together on the same computer.
-The game also has "For Kids" mode.
+The game also has "For Children" mode.

 Artificial intelligence is written on my graph library: [Graph](https://github.com/DmitriySidyakin/Graph )